 Do you know what opossums sound like?
 Find out here

 Winter is one of the coldest months of the year, and food and fresh water become harder for animals to find.
+In winter, opossums are more likely to make a home in your yard or house, which can cause potential problems.

 Where Do Opossums Live In Winter?